How Does Soap Work?

 The soap molecules work as a bridge between polar water molecules and non-polar oil molecules.

-The oil-loving (hydrophobic) tail sticks to the oil and trap oil in the center where it can't come into contact with the water.
+The oil-loving (hydrophobic) black squiggly tail sticks to the oil and trap oil in the center where it can't come into contact with the water.

 Ever wonder why it is easier to clean dirty, greasy hands (and other things) in hot or warm water rather than cold water?
 It is because the fats and oils soften or melt in hot water, which allows them to attach more readily to the hydrophobic end of the soap molecule.
 In turn, that makes it easier to rinse away.